phiamo/capacitor-plugin-playlist/README.md

 # capacitor-plugin-playlist
 Will probably be published as @dwbn/capacitor-playlist

-A capacitor plugin for Android, iOS and Web with native support for audio playlists, background support, and lock screen controls
+A capacitor 3.
+0 plugin for Android, iOS and Web with native support for audio playlists, background support, and lock screen controls

-Capacitor 3 Version: > 0.1.0
-Capacitor 2 Version: < v0.1.0

 ## 0. Index